🎉 Birthday Sale: 63% Off – Ends Monday

 TL;DR - Organizing Your Music Library#

-• As a DJ (or music lover), good music collection organization is essential to keep the listening experience smooth.
+• As a DJ (or music lover), a good music collection organization is essential to keep the listening experience smooth.

-• To stay organized, you can use a wide range of musical attributes including artist, genre, year, BPM, key, and vibe, to sort your collection.
+• To stay organized, you can use a wide range of musical attributes, including artist, genre, year, BPM, key, and vibe, to sort your collection.

 • The best music organization method depends on how you use your library.

-• Software like DJ.Studio can help to organize your music, and find tracks faster (on a range of platforms).
+• Software like DJ.Studio can help to organize your music and find tracks faster (on a range of platforms).

 Why You Need To Organize Your Music Collection!#

-I think one of the biggest benefits is that it makes it for easy you to find music.
+I think one of the biggest benefits is that it makes it easy for you to find music.
 So many times in my past, I've wanted to listen to a song but forgotten the track name or the artist.
 Which can be a pretty torturous experience - I'm sure you've experienced it yourself.

 • Inspired Setlist Building - I feel like the organization stage can also feed into the process of building a setlist.
 Especially when I'm using a genre or vibe sorting technique, I find that it helps me to create more meaningful, intentional journeys through my collection in a setlist, rather than it being more random and disorganized.